 Economically Efficient Pleated Filter Cartridges

-Micron ratings from 0.2 to 25 μm– Broad application range
+Micron ratings from 0.2 to 25 μm for us in a Broad application range

 - High Filtration Efficiency– 90% (Beta 10) rated Meets current USP Class VI biological test for plastics